P.O Box 1380

 - The First Report of Injury or Illness Form is required to determine eligibility for benefits.
 The supervisor should complete the form for any on-the-job injury or illness, even when immediate medical service is not required.
 Instructions for completion are on the back of the form.
 Leave the social security number blank.
 A Human Resources staff member will complete the social security number before the form is submitted to AmFed.
 Under no circumstances should an injured employee complete this form.

-- An accident investigation will be conducted for employees who are injured.
-The University Safety Officer will contact the supervisor of the injured employee by telephone to follow-up on the workers' compensation claim that was submitted for the employee.
-If an accident investigation needs to be conducted, the University Safety Officer will contact the appropriate personnel to handle the investigation.
-You may contact the University Safety Officer by email: email@example.com or telephone 662-325-4607.
+- An accident investigation may be conducted for employees who are injured.
+Environmental Health and Safety (EHS) may contact the supervisor of the injured employee to follow up on a workers' compensation claim that is submitted for an employee.
+You may also contact EHS regarding accident investigation at email@example.com or 662-325-4607.

 - MSU's Workers' Compensation claims are administrated by AmFed Companies.
 Completed forms should be sent to the Department of Human Resources Management no later than 24 hours following the incident.